Team-Peryton/AVL-automation/README.md

 The program will generate tail configurations between limits given in the .config file and use AVL to calculate the neutral point of each.
 It then fits a parametric curve to the datapoints and gives you a nice graph like the one below and interpolates a curve of possible tail configurations.

 ![image](https://user-images.githubusercontent.com/79290428/209408913-acb4153b-cd75-48df-861c-d916c2c78f4c.png)
+**Fig. 1 - Static margins for tail areas and moment arms of tail configurations assessed.**

 ![image](https://user-images.githubusercontent.com/79290428/209408978-c282e850-d69b-4f93-8b3c-6ce1826b8365.png)

-**Fig. 1 - Static margins for tail areas and moment arms of tail configurations assessed**
+**Fig. 2 - Curves of tail configurations with static margins of 0.2.**

 The main 3 variables to consider when sizing the horizontal tail for longitudinal static stability are: tail moment arm, tail plane area, and CG position.
 In short, increasing the moment arm and area increase the longitudinal stability of the aircraft for a given CG because it moves the neutral point away from the CG.
 The neutral point is the point where, if the CG was placed on it, $C_M/\alpha=0$.
-Static margin $SM=x_{np}-x_{cg}$ and should be around 0.1 to 0.3.
+Static margin $SM=\frac{x_{np}-x_{cg}}{MAC}$ and should be around 0.1 to 0.3.

 ![image](https://user-images.githubusercontent.com/79290428/179372590-fcfc5e14-8e66-4287-8e49-efd22b70ba7f.png)

-**Fig. 2 - $C_M/\alpha$ curves for stable, neutral and unstable aircraft.**
+**Fig. 3 - $C_M/\alpha$ curves for stable, neutral and unstable aircraft.**

 The tail moment arm is likely restricted in some way because of structural constraints so there is a balance between the tail area and moment arm.
 Something that would be nice to add to the tail sizing program is calculating the required angle of incidence on the horizontal tail for a desired trim angle, but this can be done fairly easily within AVL itself given a bit of setup in the plane.avl file.